-Wine tasting in the beautiful Alsace region of France
+A wine tasting tour in the beautiful Alsace region of France

 Price: $175 ($300 with 2nd Class Rail, $365 with 1st Class Rail).
 Tour runs every day of the week.
 Available from March through November.

-The first stop is the Mittelbergheim and Barr regions, home to the Grand Crus of Zotzenberg, Kastelberg, Wiebelsberg and Kirchberg, with soils particularly favorable for low alcohol white wines.
-There is no oaking, so wines are fruity with some mineral tones.
+The first stop on our Alsace wine tour is the Mittelbergheim and Barr regions, home to Zotzenberg, Kastelberg, Wiebelsberg all Grand Crus.
+Local soils create refreshing low alcohol white wines.
+With no oaking, wines are fruity with some mineral tones.

 Continue on to Dambach la ville wine area.
 Enjoy a second wine tasting session in a typical caveau, or wine cellar.